Comparing Monro (NASDAQ:MNRO) & Driven Brands (NASDAQ:DRVN)

 |2.67

-Monro currently has a consensus price target of $58.00, suggesting a potential downside of 9.06%.
-Driven Brands has a consensus price target of $35.75, suggesting a potential upside of 19.85%.
-Given Driven Brands’ stronger consensus rating and higher probable upside, analysts plainly believe Driven Brands is more favorable than Monro.
+Monro currently has a consensus target price of $58.00, suggesting a potential downside of 5.12%.
+Driven Brands has a consensus target price of $35.75, suggesting a potential upside of 24.30%.
+Given Driven Brands’ stronger consensus rating and higher possible upside, analysts clearly believe Driven Brands is more favorable than Monro.

 Summary